fgwei/amandroid-build/README.md

 tools/bin/sbt clean compile package-bin "build-amandroid /path/of/Amandroid"
 ```

-Hints: `/path/of/Amandroid` is the place you want to have Amandroid generated.
+> Hints: `/path/of/Amandroid` is the place you want to have Amandroid generated, and the path should not have any space.
+For Windows user it's should be `X:\path\of\Amandroid` and path length don't go beyond 1024.

 ## Run Amandroid